 Criteria Assessment Comments 2e.
 Australian Government to fund facilitators to work with communities to develop proposals that have community support and positive social and economic outcomes Not applicable N/A 3.
 The project assessment for funding must be clear, timely, simple and transparent, and not unduly increase red tape Not applicable N/A 4.
-Projects need to demonstrate how they contribute to the current and future viability of proponent businesses and irrigation districts Meets requirement This project does not have a negative impact on third parties.
-4a.
-Proposals must consider how projects would contribute to the current and future financial viability of the irrigation district/ region where they would occur, including identification of potential irrigation network improvements 4b.
+Projects need to demonstrate how they contribute to the current and future viability of proponent businesses and irrigation districts 4a.
+Proposals must consider how projects would contribute to the Meets requirement The project is not located within an irrigation infrastructure network and will improve the viability of the business. current and future financial viability of the irrigation district/ region where they would occur, including identification of potential irrigation network improvements 4b.
 Proposals must avoid upgrading water supply infrastructure where the systems, or parts of the systems, are not going to be used in the future Meets requirement 4c.
 Proposals in irrigation districts must take account of relevant irrigation business strategies or plans Meets requirement 5.
-Programs or projects support regional economies 5a.Proposals must identify opportunities to support local industry Meets requirement The potential to increase production and possibly more employment of workers is identified. and regional development 5b.
+Programs or projects support regional economies5a.Proposals must identify opportunities to support local industry and regional development Meets requirement Ensuring sustainability will support regional economics.
+5b.
 Proposals must focus on increasing water use efficiency in ways that address industry, network/ system and local/ regional priorities, future needs and risks Meets requirement 5c.
 Proposals in an irrigation district must not reduce the overall productive capacity of the relevant region Meets requirement 5d.
 Proposals must not impact negatively on regional jobs Meets requirement 6.
 Programs or projects do not have negative third party impacts on the irrigation system, water market or regional communities 6a.
-Where a project is located within an irrigation network, the Meets requirement This project supports the local economy with positive effects. proposal must provide evidence that the relevant network operator or water corporation is involved in or aware of the project
+Where a project is located within an irrigation network, the proposal must provide evidence that the relevant network operator or water corporation is involved in or aware of the project Meets requirement The project does not impart negatives on third parties.

 Criteria Assessment Comments 6b.
 Proponents must consult with relevant stakeholders, e.g. industry bodies, irrigation network operators, regional development organisations, on regional approaches to water efficiency projects that address industry/ network/ system and local/ regional priorities, future needs, and risks.
 Regional water efficiency approaches may include research and extension services Meets requirement 6c.
 Socio-economic assessments must consider impacts not just on participants, but for broader regions Meets requirement 7.
 Projects need to be assessed for their potential to impact on the price of water 7a.
 Proponents must only transfer water rights that they own at the time of application.
 They cannot receive funding to acquire water rights.
 A project cannot transfer more water than the project will save and the proposed quantity must be independently verified as being a conservative estimate of the resulting water savings.
-A proponent may keep any water savings beyond the amount transferred Meets requirement This proposal has confirmed no impact on the price of water due to additional water savings retained by the proponent.
-7b.
-Proponents applying for project funding would be required to provide evidence that the water entitlements have been held for a minimum of 3 years at the time of application Meets requirement 7c.
+A proponent may keep any water savings beyond the amount transferred 7b.
+Proponents applying for project funding would be required to provide evidence that the water entitlements have been held for a minimum of 3 years at the time of application Meets requirement Meets requirement The handback of 3.1 ML will not have an adverse impact on price.
+7c.
 Project proponents must ensure there is no direct impact on the reliability of water from cumulative implementation of projects Meets requirement 7d.
 Projects must not directly increase the price of water Meets requirement 8.
 Any cultural impacts identified, protected or improved 8a.
-Projects are required to describe the expected cultural benefits of their proposed project, with Partners required to coordinate and communicate with local communities and community bodies on projects and describe the expected cultural benefits of each project on the local community, region or state Meets requirement Cultural impacts are negligible.
+Projects are required to describe the expected cultural benefits of their proposed project, with Partners required to coordinate and communicate with local communities and community bodies on projects and describe the expected cultural benefits of each project on the local community, region or state Meets requirement No negative impact.